Every UX team needs a user research repository.

 With a repository, you can find the patterns from your research to come up with themes.
 The themes eventually lead to actionable insight.

-If you find insight, it should also let you trace back to its source — for instance, a user interview recording or transcript to understand the context and learn what led to the insight in the first place.
+If you find insight, it should also let you trace it back to its source—for instance, a user interview recording or transcript to understand the context and learn what led to the insight in the first place.
 In other words, it should connect the insight back to its source material.

 Now that we know what makes an ideal repository, let's create one using Grain!